 Determine if you need immunizations and/or are required to carry vaccination certificates when travelling to specific countries or areas.

 Review the UBC Travel Policy.
-If you are travelling for work, review UBC’s Travel Policy #83 and note the exclusions that apply to the Accidental Death and Dismemberment business travel insurance plan.
+If you are travelling for work, review Policy FM8 – Business Expenses (formerly Policy #83) and note the exclusions that apply to the Accidental Death and Dismemberment business travel insurance plan.

 Review WorkSafe BC Coverage.
 UBC faculty and staff who will be working outside of BC should also review the WorkSafe BC out-of-province coverage information.

 Explore other travel-related information.
 The following web sites are a useful resource: